 Drug Industry Meets In Shanghai

-A record 1,700 exhibitors from China and the rest of the world descended on Shanghai last week for the pharmaceutical ingredients trade show CPhI China.
+A record 1,700 exhibitors from China and the rest of the world descended on Shanghai this week for the pharmaceutical ingredients trade show CPhI China.
 The event provided participants another opportunity to witness the growing savvy of China’s fine chemicals industry.

 “Chinese companies are learning what foreign customers are looking for,” said William H. Tamblyn, director of technical commercial development at the catalyst supplier Johnson Matthey.
 “They are offering increasingly sophisticated products made in facilities that have been inspected and certified.”